pankod/moleculerjs-boilerplate/documentation/docs/example.md

 }
 ```

-Under the hood, Attack service will make request to Planet service to find out how much damage is done and how much shield planet has left.
+Then this service will decrease ammo of the given weapon and return messages about what damage is done and how much ammo left.
+You can see how we decrease the ammo of the weapon below, in **Repositories** section.

 #### Planet Service:

+Planet service will get weapon and planet name as parameters.
+Then, using **CalculateMeta** helper function, will calculate how much damage will be done.
+After getting the damage, service will decrease given planet's shield and return informing message about planet and how much damage is done.

 ```sh
 POST http://localhost:3000/api/planet/Defend